-- They have the same resources (files, registries, shortcuts, etc.) - The versions of files (if applicable) are the same - The installation folders are the same

-If any pair of such components is found, RayPack will try to synchronize the GUIDs of the component by updating the GUID of the component in the current package.
+- They have the same resources (files, registries, shortcuts, etc.) - The versions of files (if applicable) are the same - The installation folders are the same component by updating the GUID of the component in the current package.
 By doing so the process of upgrade will be more smooth and reliable, because components having the same content will be also considered the same by the upgrade mechanism (which distinguish components by their GUIDs).